CenterForOpenScience/ember-osf-web/lib/handbook/addon/docs/components/validated-model-form/template.md

 {{docs/components/validated-model-form/demo-create onSave=(action this.onSave)}}

 ## Demo: Edit
-This also show how to use the `onWillDestroy()` action to bring up a "are you sure you want to leave" dialog if there are unsaved changes.
+This also shows how to use the `onWillDestroy()` action to bring up an "are you sure you want to leave" dialog if there are unsaved changes.

 {{docs/components/validated-model-form/demo-edit onSave=(action this.onSave) onWillDestroy=(action this.onWillDestroy) node=this.existingNode}}